The Holiday: Plot

-Iris Simpkins, a society columnist for The Daily Telegraph in London, is obsessively in love with her ex-boyfriend and co-worker, Jasper Bloom.
-Even though he cheated on her and is currently in a relationship, Jasper has been keeping Iris close under the guise of "remaining friends".
+Iris Simpkins, a society columnist for The Daily Telegraph in London, is obsessively in love with her ex-boyfriend and colleague, Jasper Bloom.
+Even though he cheated on her and is seeing someone else, Jasper has been keeping Iris close by "remaining friends".
 When his engagement is announced at the company Christmas party, Iris is devastated.

-Amanda Woods, owner of a film trailer company in Los Angeles, breaks up with her film composer boyfriend, Ethan, after he cheats on her, citing her emotional unavailability.
-Coming across Iris's listing of her Surrey cottage on a home swap website, she messages her, and the two agree to switch houses for two weeks starting the next day.
+Amanda Woods, owner of a Los Angeles film trailer production company, breaks up with her film composer boyfriend, Ethan, after he cheats on her, citing her emotional unavailability.
+Finding Iris's Surrey cottage listed on a home swap website, she messages her, and they agree to switch homes for two weeks starting the next day.

 Iris happily settles into Amanda's large house, but Amanda has trouble adjusting to quiet English country life and decides to return home the next day.
-That night, Iris's brother, Graham, drops by after drinking too much at the local pub, asking to spend the night.
+That night, Iris's brother Graham drops by after drinking excessively at the local pub, seeking to spend the night.
 Amanda agrees, and after they talk, Graham unexpectedly kisses her on the lips; she suggests they have sex because she does not expect to see him ever again.
-The next morning, despite enjoying their time together, they go their separate ways.
+The next day, despite enjoying their time together, they go their separate ways.
 However, Amanda decides to stay and continue seeing Graham.

 Iris meets Arthur Abbott, Amanda's elderly neighbor, an Oscar-winning screenwriter from the Golden Age of Hollywood.
-Over dinner, Iris reveals her troubles with Jasper, and Arthur gives her a long list of classic films with strong female characters such as The Lady Eve, so she can become "the leading lady of her own life".
+Over dinner, Iris reveals her troubles with Jasper, and Arthur recommends a list of classic films with strong female characters, such as The Lady Eve, so she can become the "leading lady" of her own life.
 She returns his kindness by helping him prepare for a Writers Guild of America gala in his honor.
 Meanwhile, Iris befriends Miles, a colleague of Ethan's who is dating aspiring actress Maggie.
-After he catches Maggie with another man, Iris and Miles bond over their similar relationship troubles, and they have dinner together on Christmas Eve.
+After he catches Maggie with another man, Iris and Miles bond over their similar relationship troubles, and dine together on Christmas Eve.